stanfordnlp/dspy/docs/docs/intro.md

 !!! info "Getting Started III: Optimizing the LM prompts or weights in DSPy programs"
+    Be careful when running optimizers with very large LMs or very large datasets.
+A typical simple optimizer run costs on the order of $2 USD and takes less than ten minutes, but optimizer runs can vary from as little as a few cents to tens of dollars, depending on your LM, dataset, and configuration.

     === "Optimizing prompts for a ReAct agent"
         This is a minimal but fully runnable example of setting up a `dspy.ReAct` agent that answers questions via